Aruba: Early human migration and cultural exchange

 During this period, the Leeward Islands maintained connections and engaged in trade with mainland South America, particularly with partners in the present-day Falcón-Zulia state in Venezuela and possibly the La Guajira Peninsula (Venezuela/Colombia).
 The specific language group to which they belonged remains uncertain.
 This theory is supported by the discovery of 60 to 70 Amerindian cemetery burial grounds in Malmok and Canashito.
 Burial sites at Canashito are dated between 100 BC to 100 AD. isotopic research revealed that one of the individuals buried there was not from Aruba and had a different diet compared to the other four individuals of Aruban origin.
 This finding suggests that early human migration and cultural exchange were already part of the cultural pattern of these archaic Indians at an early stage.

 The burial site in Malmok dates to between 450 and 1000 AD.
 The Arubans of that time had a short and stocky physique, with adult men averaging 1.57 m in height and women averaging 1.49 m.
 The burial customs offer insight into the social dynamics of the archaic island inhabitants.
 Based on the burial patterns, it was deduced that they travelled in clans of 15 to 30 people.
-These groups were led by an adult man who was buried at the center of the cluster.
+These groups were led by an adult man who was buried at the centre of the cluster.
 His elevated status was emphasised by the presence of several stones marking his grave.
 The rest of the family group was buried around him.

 Neo-Indian period: the Caquetío

-The archaic population disappeared from Aruba from the archaeological record around 950 AD, shortly after the arrival of the neo-Indian—Caquetío.
-It is clear that the Caquetíos had a superior culture in socio-economic and technological terms.
-It is possible that the Caquetío lived alongside the archaic Indians for a time and that they were ultimately displaced or assimilated.
+The archaic population disappeared from Aruba from the archaeological record around 950 AD, shortly after the arrival of the neo-Indian—Caquetío. the Caquetío newcomers possessed a comparatively more sophisticated culture in socio-economic and technological terms; they may have lived alongside the archaic Indians for a time before that population was ultimately displaced or assimilated.

-The Caquetío belonged to the Arawak people.
+The Caquetío spoke an Arawakan language.
 The origin of Arawak civilisation (a name based on a linguistic classification) is located in the central Amazon region.
 Between 1500 and 500 BC, the influence of the Arawaks had expanded to the Caribbean Basin and the Guianas.
 Between 850 and 1000 AD, Caquetío Indians migrated from western Venezuela, probably from the Paraguaná and Guajire peninsulas, to the Leeward Antilles.
 They belonged to the Arawak-Maipure language family.
 The name Caquetío refers to how this group referred to themselves during their first contact with Europeans.
 They had longer and narrower skulls than the archaic population, and their height was up to 1.60 m.
 The newcomers brought pottery and agriculture to the islands and are therefore classified as part of the neo-Indian period.